 A close-up on some Halloween paper lanterns.

-Paper lanterns can often be found at Dollar Tree, but you can likely find them at other stores — like Target and Walmart — for your Halloween front porch decor.
+Paper lanterns can often be found at Dollar Tree, but you can likely buy them at other stores — like Target and Walmart — for your Halloween front porch decor.
 Specialty paper lantern stores may appeal to you and can be used year-round.

 Use hooks to hang the lanterns and add decorative curtains and a door hanger to finish the look.
-Easy and cheap Halloween decorations are the way to go.

 A wreath if spider webs and plastic spiders on a wood surface.